rust-lang/book/nostarch/chapter05.md

 because they’re associated with the type named after the `impl`.
 We can define associated functions that don’t have `self` as their first parameter (and thus are not methods) because they don’t need an instance of the type to work with.
-We’ve already used one function like this, the `String::from` function, that’s defined on the `String` type.
+We’ve already used one function like this: the `String::from` function that’s defined on the `String` type.

 Associated functions that aren’t methods are often used for constructors that